 Learn more about the new Plant Biotechnology major

 Students work with advisors to explore various majors in the College of ACES to help determine their career path and major.

 We have so much to share about ACES majors and the great careers that follow.
 Request a digital copy of the ACES Viewbook today.

 Feel free to contact us directly with any questions about College of ACES majors, visit options and student life:

 or call (217) 333-3380.

-Join an advisor and student ambassador to learn about majors, classes, student experiences, and career opportunities in the College of ACES.
+Join us for an on-campus or virtual visit to learn about majors, classes, student experiences, and career opportunities in the College of ACES.

 Our 4-year graduation rate is 75%.
 We are No. 1 among universities with comparable programs when it comes to the amount of time it takes our students to graduate+.